jilotta/2lo.ng-rust-backend/README.md

 To go to a link via the Numerical ID, go to `/api/stats/.<numid>`.
 Note the dot before the ID.
 This is to distinguish between Numerical and String IDs.

 Both functions may return a string like `<clicks> <url>` or a `404 Not Found` error.

+## Show the total link count (in thousands)

+To count all the links in thousands, go to `/api/stats/thousands_of_links`.

+It will just return the number, like `3` for 3000-3999 links or `1000` for a million links.